cloudfoundry/community/toc/rfc/rfc-draft-v2-app-manifests.md

 App manifests currently support much, but not all, of the developer-relevant configuration available on Cloud Foundry.
-The existing manifest structure impedes supporting new features, since it is heavily app-centric and laden with backwards-compatibility-induced complexity.
+The existing manifest structure impedes supporting new features because it is heavily app-centric and laden with backwards-compatibility-induced complexity.

 In addition to issues with the current schema, app manifests are inconsistently-declarative, which is a constant source of user confusion.
-In addition, this makes it difficult to implement more advanced developer workflows (e.g. [GitOps](https://www.gitops.tech/)), since some resources are not deleted when applying manifests.
+In addition, this makes it difficult to implement more advanced developer workflows (e.g. [GitOps](https://www.gitops.tech/)), since some resources and configuration values can not be deleted when applying manifests.
+For example, it is not possible to unset environment variable or delete service bindings by applying an app manifest.

 ### App Manifests vs Space Manifests